fmalina/revisions-blocl/help/faq.md

 Sometimes the aerial and street view imagery is out of date or not available at all.
 Keeping this data updated is up to the companies who deliver the service.

-I am new to flatsharing / foreigner / I don’t have experience renting.
+I am new to flatsharing / foreigner / I don't have experience renting.
 How do I get some professional advice?
 -------------------------------------------------------------------------------------------------------------
 We have a full advice centre covering over 40 subjects, just visit our [help section](/help).